If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 French presses are easier than pour-overs, provide more coffee and are more environmentally friendly than single-serve pod systems, and are more reliable and portable than electric drip-coffee machines.
 They make sense!

 If you want a whole pot of coffee to sip on, say, while you work from home, the French press is a great shout.
-They generally come in small two or three-cup, and large eight to ten -cup sizes.
+They generally come in small two or three-cup and large eight to ten -cup sizes.

 A French press needs a coarse, even grind.
 A fine grind will plug up your press, and a very coarse one will result in weak coffee.
 There are often options to buy pre-ground coffee at the right texture, but it is, of course, always best to grind your own.
 Preferably in a high-quality burr grinder.